vitoliveiras/nextjs-dashboard/README.md

 npx create-next-app@latest nextjs-dashboard --example "https://github.com/vercel/next-learn/tree/main/dashboard/starter-example" --use-pnpm
 ```

 This command uses create-next-app, a CLI tool that sets up a Next.js application for you.
-In the command above, you're also using the *--example* flag with the starter examplo for this course.
+In the command above, you're also using the *--example* flag with the starter example for this course.

 ### Understanding the basic structure of the Next.js app

-- **/app**: Contains all the routes, components and logic for you application, this is where you'll be mostly working from
+- **/app**: Contains all the routes, components and logic for your application, this is where you'll be mostly working from
 - **/app/lib**: Contains functions used in your application, such as reusable utility functions and data fetching functions
 - **/app/ui**: Contains all the UI components for your application, such as cards, tables, and forms.
 To save time, we've pre-styled these componenets for you
-- **/public**: Contains al  the static assets for your application, such images
+- **/public**: Contains all the static assets for your application, such images
 - **Config Files**: You'll also notice config files such as *next.config.ts* at the root of your application.
 Most of these files are created and pre-configured when you start a new project using *create-next-app*.
 You'll not need to modify them in this course.

 ### Running the development server